Peruzal/xamarin-forms-guide/docs/ui-styles.md

 ```

 !!! note
-    Note that in this instance the style is defined with the `ContentPage`.
+    Note that in this instance the style is defined within the `ContentPage`.
 When the same style is defined in the `App` XAML file then it becomes a global style.
-This style is only available within the `ContentPage` is defined on.
+This style is only available within the `ContentPage` its defined on.

 ### Applying the Explicit Style